 Other Pandemic-Era Differences at Walt Disney World

-- The ESPN Wide World of Sports is closed to the general public: Note that the NBA did take over the facility to practice and resume its season, but no visitors outside of the “bubble” were allowed to enter.
+- The ESPN Wide World of Sports is closed to the general public: Note that the NBA did take over the facility to practice and resume its season in 2020, but no visitors outside of the “bubble” were allowed to enter.

-- No Electrical Water Pageant: You know that delightful, colorful, floating procession you happen to catch on some enchanted evenings at Walt Disney World while you’re riding the monorail or relaxing at your Magic Kingdom-area resort?
-It ain’t happening, at least for a little while.
+- The Electrical Water Pageant has resumed: You know that delightful, colorful, floating procession you happen to catch on some enchanted evenings at Walt Disney World while you’re riding the monorail or relaxing at your Magic Kingdom-area resort?
+It was temporarily halted, but has since returned.
+Yay!